lenluarun/NIAT_MK/README.md

 This release updates the original project into a cleaner and more usable system.

 - The launcher now prefers the project `.venv` so the app uses the correct dependencies.
-- The enhanced terminal interface no longer falls back to the old classic flow.
+- The enhanced terminal interface now runs in keyboard-only mode.
 - The settings screen now lets you change real values such as camera index, pass mark, sample count, theme, and HUD options.
 - Report generation now includes richer attendance details and a daily text report.
 - Student records can be added from the enhanced settings console.